Are you feeling conscious about the gaps in your smile? We can help you regain your confidence with our dental implant solution.

 There are three different types of dental implant options.
 A single tooth replacement is for missing single teeth where one implant, abutment and crown is used to replicate the look of a natural tooth.

 A fixed multiple tooth replacement is used when you are missing more than one tooth.
 It is fixed in the same way, using the implant and abutment but instead of a crown, a custom bridge replaces the teeth.
 This is a great way of replacing teeth because the surrounding teeth are not disturbed.

-Removable Implant-Supported Tooth Replacement: If all your teeth are missing, 2-6 implants may be used to support a denture.
-A new denture clips onto the implants making it much more stable and comfortable.
-This will give you more confidence in wearing a denture and minimise future loss of your jaw bone.
+A removable implant-supported tooth replacement is used if all of your teeth are missing.
+Two to six implants are used to support a full denture.
+Unlike regular dentures, the implants give it support and stability, whilst being comfortable.
+This gives you more confidence whilst wearing a denture and minimises any future loss of the jaw bone.